JAWS (Screen Reader)

 Pros

-• Comprehensive functionality - JAWS provides extremely extensive and powerful screen reading capabilities to access virtually every aspect of Windows computers and software.
+• JAWS offers extensive screen reading capabilities for accessing Windows computers and software.

-• High compatibility - It is compatible with most applications, web browsers, PDF readers, and other programs used on Windows.
+• It is highly compatible with most applications, web browsers, and PDF readers.

-• Customizability - JAWS allows users to customize settings like voice preferences, keyboard layouts, and scripts to meet their specific needs.
+• Users can customize voice preferences, keyboard layouts, and scripts to fit their needs.

 Cons